DeepMicroscopy/MIDOG_reference_docker/README.md

 ## General remarks
 - The training is not done as part of the docker container, so please make sure that you only run inference within the container.
 - When initially uploading the reference model, the detection threshold was set to 0.62, which we computed as optimal threshold for the images in our validation set.
 We later found a bug in our automatic threshold computation and corrected our threshold to 0.64.
 This value was not optimized on any other images but the validation split of the MIDOG training set.
+- The official manuscipt has a typo in Table 1.
+On the XR scanner, the reference approach scored an F1-Score of 0.7826 and thereby outperformed the strong baseline on this scanner.
+The value was corrected in the manuscript version on arXiv.